bergesinstitute/grafmethodenglish/book-3-unit-8.md

 ## How it is built (construcción)

-In Spanish, to express conditional situations that are possible or probable, you use the present indicative with the future:
+In Spanish, to express conditional situations that are possible or probable, we use the present indicative with the future:

 🔹 En español, para expresar situaciones condicionales que son posibles o probables, usamos